RS-eco/globePA/README.md

 biodiversity and have been steadily growing in number and overall areal extent.
-However, PAs are often implemented without consideration of already existing PAs, which is likely to cause an over-representation of certain biophysical conditions within them.
+However, PAs are often implemented without consideration of already existing PAs, which is likely to cause an over-representation of certain biophysical conditions.
 Here, we assess the representativeness of the current PA network with regard to the world’s biophysical conditions, highlighting which conditions are currently under-protected and where these conditions are located.
-For this, we overlayed terrestrial and marine PAs with information on biophysical conditions and then quantified the percentage coverage of biophysical conditions by the PA network.
-We found that for the terrestrial realm, high temperature and low precipitation as well as medium and very high elevation conditions were underrepresented, while for the marine realm, low and medium sea surface temperature (SST), medium and high sea surface salinity (SSS) conditions, as well as the deep sea were underrepresented.
-Overall, the protection of terrestrial conditions was evenly distributed for elevation, while for the marine realm SST was evenly distributed.
-Both cold and very dry terrestrial environments had mostly low protection, which was also the case for low SST as well as low and medium SSS conditions across most depths for marine environments.
+For this, we overlayed terrestrial and marine PAs with information on biophysical conditions and then quantified the percentage of area covered by the PA network.
+Considering one variable at a time, we found that for the terrestrial realm, high temperature, low precipitation as well as medium and very high elevation conditions were underrepresented.
+While for the marine realm, low and medium sea surface temperature (SST), medium and high sea surface salinity (SSS) conditions, as well as the deep sea were underrepresented.
+Overall, the protection was evenly distributed for elevation across the terrestrial realm and SST across the marine realm.
+Considering two variables at a time, both cold and very dry terrestrial environments had mostly low protection, which was also the case for low SST as well as low and medium SSS conditions across most depths for marine environments.
 Low-protected conditions mostly occurred in the Sahara and the Arabian Peninsula for the terrestrial realm and along the Tropic of Capricorn and towards the poles for the marine realm.
-While biodiversity measures are of prime importance for PA planning strategies, highlighting potential biophysical gaps in the current PA network adds a frequently overlooked perspective, which may weaken the overall potential of PAs to conserve biodiversity.
-Thus, our study may provide additional useful insights for researchers, conservation practitioners and policy makers in order to improve prioritization efforts for a more comprehensive global PA network.
+While biodiversity measures are of prime importance for the design of PA networks, highlighting biophysical gaps in current PAs adds a frequently overlooked perspective, which may weaken the potential of PAs to conserve biodiversity.
+Thus, our study may provide useful insights for researchers, practitioners and policy makers in order to establish a more comprehensive global PA network.

 **Keywords:** temperature, precipitation, salinity, elevation, bathymetry, marine, terrestrial, abiotic conditions